silasary/apworlds/README.md

 Primarily designed for my [APWorld Manager](https://github.com/silasary/Archipelago/releases/tag/apworld_manager-0.0.4), this repo tries to be a comprehensive list of every apworld that exists.

-I make no promises about compatibility, quality, morality or trustworthiness.
+I make no promises about compatibility, quality, or trustworthiness.
 I just index everything that can be indexed.

+Where possible, I'll try to tag worlds as AD/Not in Main Server, but I do not know most of the games listed, and oversights have almost certainly occurred.

 ## Adding a world